-Why is it called an STI?
+Why do people call it an STI?

 What kinds of STIs are there?

-There are three main types of STIs: bacterial, viral, and parasitic.
+There are three main types of STIs: bacterial, viral and parasitic.

 - Hepatitis B

-- Pubic lice (also called crabs)
+- Pubic lice

 How do I know if I have an STI?